 So, Day 19 wants me to write about my first love.
 I’d rather not, but as I’ve mentioned before, I am very good at following orders.
 Even orders from a random writing challenge.
 So, I will write about my first love.
 It’s embarrassing because some people reading this might know who this is.
 It might be even more embarrassing because this person might read this.
 It will also be embarrassing because it will be poorly written.
 Spoiler alert: This is the story of unrequited teen love.
 Grab your tissues before you read.

 We moved on to high school.
-Eighth grade, I can’t say my feelings changed, but that is where the above mentioned love at first sight story happened, so there was another sad story of my really liking a girl without her liking me It was an ongoing saga of my school days.
+In eighth grade, I can’t say my feelings changed, but that is where the above-mentioned love at first sight story happened, so there was another sad story of my really liking a girl without her liking me It was an ongoing saga of my school days.
 Anyway, high school.
-In high school I still had self esteem issues.
+In high school, I still had self-esteem issues.
 I was not a popular kid.
 I was not athletic, attractive, etc. so I again assumed no girl could possibly like me.
 I’m pretty sure that was a correct assumption.
 I did have some good friends, though, and she was one of them.
 So, even when I was tempted to ask her out, I didn’t because I’m still 99.9% sure she did not feel the same about me.
 I made the decision that the friendship was too important to screw up so I didn’t open up.
-This actually continued on in to part of college until it changed from loving her to loving her as a friend.
+This actually continued on into part of college until it changed from loving her to loving her as a friend.